SabrinaWi/odin-recipes/README.md

-This is my take at THe Odin Project's recipe website project.
+This is my take at The Odin Project's recipe website project.